Check this out:

 Trout stocking at Lorens Pond has been increased to provide additional opportunity at this site.

 Battle Lake is stocked with fingerling trout by backpack, as the lake is now hike in only.
 The fishery will rely on fingerling trout to grow to legal-size.
 Sampling after the first year of fingerling stocking indicated that the fish grew well and were in good shape, but were not quite legal-size by the next spring.
-Fish from the initial stocking should be well over legal-size by now, with smaller fish from the second year of stocking.
-ODFW will be continuing to monitor growth and condition of the fish.
+The lake has been stocked for four years now, and there is a mixture of size classes present, with some fish exceeding 12 inches.

-Nedonna Pond and Trask Hatchery will host a Free Fishing Weekend event on June 7 from 9 a.m. to 2 p.m.
-Go to the ODFW website
+Nedonna Pond and Trask Hatchery will host a Free Fishing Weekend event on June 6 from 9 a.m. to 2 p.m.
+Go to the ODFW website for details.

 Cape Meares and Town lakes, and Lake Lytle all have populations of largemouth bass, which can provide a good opportunity for anglers in the spring and summer as water temperatures increase.
 While these populations are modest, ODFW surveys in 2006 showed that many of these bass are large.
 Launch facilities are available at Cape Meares Lake, Town Lake and Lake Lytle, although anglers fishing from float tubes and from shore have had good success in the past.

-Cape Meares Lake, Loren’s Pond, Lake Lytle, and Town Lake periodically receive excess adult hatchery steelhead.
+Cape Meares Lake, Loren’s Pond, Lake Lytle, and Town Lake periodically receive excess adult hatchery steelhead in the fall and winter.
 Check the weekly Recreation Report on the ODFW website for updated information on fish releases.

 Other lakes may also receive fish when available.
 Steelhead caught in these lakes are considered trout, and do not have to be recorded on a harvest tag.
 Only one trout over 20 inches per day is allowed.